4waisenkinder/4waisenkinder.github.io/source/_posts/2013-10-12-you-use-underscore-slash-lo-dash.markdown

 ### More complex use case

 > Hey Stefan, I have got a list of persons including their incomes.
-How can I get the sum of all freelance incomes?
+How can I get **the sum of all freelance incomes**?

 ```javascript
 var persons = [